bi3mer/bi3mer.github.io/content/posts/panning-and-zooming-for-a-node-graph-editor-with-tkinter.md

     # remaining code...
 ```

 This takes us to the top part of the `scale` function.
 It uses `event.delta` to tell if the user has scrolled up or down.
 This then changes the multiplier to `-1` or `1`.
 The scale is either added to or subtracted by `0.01` with a min of `0.1` and a max of `1.0`.
 After that, the code below for scaling is almost exactly the same as the `move_node` code.
 In fact, they are almost exactly the same, but there are some tiny differences.
 If I was more of a perfectionist, I would change the name of `move_node` to `update_node`.
 Then, I would update the the code so that both `pan` and `scale` used `update_node`.
 However, I am not a perfectionist, and this code is only being used by me.
-So, I'm going to leave it as is.
+So, I'm going to leave it as is.[^1]

 ```python
 def scale(self, event):